mhuang001/fdi-dev/doc/sphinx/index.rst

  Self-describing Portable Dataset Container (SPDC)
 ==================================================

-SPDC is a 'container' written in Python for packing different types of data together, and letting the container take care of inter-platform compatibility, serialisation, persistence, and data object referencing that enables lazy-loading.
+SPDC is a 'container' package written in Python for packing different types of data together, and letting the container take care of inter-platform compatibility, serialisation, persistence, and data object referencing that enables lazy-loading.
 The word 'container' in the name is more closely associated that is 'shipping container' instead of 'docker container'.

 Features
 ========

 With SPDC one can pack data of different format into **modular** Data Products, together with annotation (description and units) and meta data (data about data).
-One can associate groups, arrays, or tables of Products using basic data structures such as sets, sequences (Python ``lists``), mappings (Python ``dict``), or custom-made classes.
+One can associate groups, arrays, or tables of Products using basic data structures such as sets, sequences (Python ``list``), mappings (Python ``dict``), or custom-made classes.
 SPDC accomodates nested and highly complex structures.

-**Access APIs** of the components of 'SPDCs' are convenient, making it easier for **scripting and data mining** directly 'on SPDCs'
+**Access APIs** of the components of 'SPDCs' are convenient, making it easier for **scripting and data mining** directly 'on SPDCs'.

 All levels of SPDC Products and their component (datasets or metadata) are portable (**serializable**) in human-friendly standard format (JSON implemented), allowing machine data processors on different platforms to parse, access internal components, or re-construct a SPDC.
 Even a human with a web browser can understand the data.

+The ``toString()`` method of major containers classes outputs nicely formated text representation of complex data to help converting SPDC to ASCII.

 Most SPDC Products and components implement **event sender and listener interfaces**, allowing **scalable data-driven** processing pipelines to be constructed.